hamidhmz/kubernetes/kube-control-command.md

 - kubectl get pods
 - kubectl logs pod/<name of the pod>
 - kubectl describe pod/<name of the pod>
+- kubectl port-forward svc/<name of the pod> 3002:80

 ### deployment